God Stuff / Sex Stuff

 I am not someone who shames myself, or anyone else for that matter, for engaging in any sexual act, no matter how twisted it may be.
 In fact, I am so extremely pro-sex and pro-freak that my closest friends refer to me as both an authority on sexual experience and a pillar of non-judgment.
 To become so fearful of the acts and feelings I was experiencing was both bizarre and totally counter to my true self — I’m disgusted recounting these reactions to you now.
 Nevertheless these feelings have led me to reflect on the bigger picture.

-My working theory is that I while I am at the beginning of perhaps the biggest leap of faith in my life, I am also being presented with a giant opportunity.
+My working theory is that while I am at the beginning of perhaps the biggest leap of faith in my life, I am also being presented with a giant opportunity.
 An opportunity to more fully embrace my whole being — and all the creative, sexual, curious nooks and crannies therein — presumably for the purpose of self actualizing my true potential; my reason for existing.

-For years I have lived and worked in opposition of my body clock, my passions and beliefs.
+For years I have lived and worked in opposition to my body clock, my passions and beliefs.
 But in this present moment I am rejecting the past — hurling my inner being from out of the shadows and into the light of the future.
 To find myself in a situation where I feel as though I have the chance to explore some pretty freaky depths of bodily pleasure while acting on behalf of my soul, well this may in fact be the start of a spiritual awakening.

 I own a great many books on spirituality, higher powers, meditation — I also own more than a few sex toys and related equipment.
 I keep all of these items together in the same space: an unassuming bedside cabinet.
 It never occurred to me before last week that this storage choice may offer some insight into my current situation.